bridge

 Papá: La maestra del kindergarten me dijo que por primera vez, hace dos días, le sangró la nariz, y hoy las encías le sangraron cuando se cepilló los dientes.

-(The teacher of the kindergarten told me that for the first time, two days ago, her nose bled, and today the gums bled when she brushed the teeth.)
+(The kindergarten teacher told me that for the first time, two days ago, her nose bled, and today the gums bled when she brushed her teeth.)

 Doctora: En este momento tiene fiebre de 103, y encuentro que tiene el hígado y el bazo, un poco grandes.

-(In this moment she has fever of 103, and I find that she has the liver and the spleen a bit large.)
+(At this moment she has fever of 103, and I find that her liver and spleen are both a bit enlarged.)

 Papá: ¿Usted cree que esto tenga que ver con los otros síntomas?